agit-stuff/agit/README.md

 # agit - AI-Native Git Wrapper

-> "Code is the Artifact.
-Context is the Source."

 **[Documentation](https://agit-stuff.github.io/) · [GitHub](https://github.com/agit-stuff/agit)**

 agit captures the **reasoning context** (Why/How) alongside your **code changes** (What).
 It creates a "Neural Graph" parallel to Git's commit graph, giving you and your team a complete history of not just what changed, but *why* it changed and *how* the decision was made.